jito-foundation/geyser-grpc-plugin/README.md

 For your convenience:

 * Run `./s` script to rsync to a server.
 * Run `./f` to build the binary within a container and spit out to a `container-output` folder.
+Run `./f jito-solana` if you plan on running it with a `jito-solana` node.
+Be sure to use the same `rustc` version used to build your RPC node as was used to build this.